haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

   pproper_arith:smart_rand_int(Size, Low, High).
 ```

-We can define custom generators by creating a new type and setting our own custom generator function
+We can define custom generators by creating a new type and setting our custom generator function
 inside its defining list.

 We can also create a complicated generator by returning a type instead of a value from this function.